Skip to content

 Non-Heme Iron

 Non-heme iron, on the other hand, is the form found in plant-based foods like legumes, grains, nuts, seeds, and vegetables.
+It also accounts for the majority — about 60% — of the iron in animal tissue.
+The argument against plant-based sources of iron comes from the fact that the absorption rate of non-heme iron is significantly lower.

 Should Vegans and Vegetarians Worry About Getting Enough Iron?

 With such a low absorption rate of non-heme iron, does that mean plant-based eaters are routinely not getting enough?
+As always, there's nuance.

 The current Recommended Dietary Allowances (RDAs) of iron for omnivorous adults aged 19-50 are: